 An Evening with Dan Levenson

-An Evening with Dan Levenson – A one man show with Clawhammer Banjo, Appalachian Fiddle, songs and stories of life and the road.
+An Evening with Dan Levenson - An intimate evening of musical conversation – Dan’s one man show with Clawhammer Banjo, Appalachian Fiddle, songs and stories of life and the road.

-With the banjo and fiddle, stories and songs Dan tells of growing up with the music of our country.
+With the banjo and fiddle, stories and songs Dan tells of growing up with the music of the United States.
 Of learning what it means to have music a part of life and meet the people throughout this nation and others who share that music.
-Many of you here tonight may have had similar stories.
+Many who attend may have similar stories.
 Your parents or grandparents may have played this music.
 Indeed many of you DO play music though few have gotten as carried away as Dan has over the years.
 Players and listeners will love it just the same and are the most important component of the music that built this nation.

 Why?
 It’s because, music – folk music – is people’s music and the music of community.
 Music itself defines our culture.
 Music itself is a community that is worldwide and shares a language that can be understood all around the world.

-The program, or “sets” as we like to refer to them, are not fixed because music is a living art.
+The programs, or sets, as we like to refer to them, are not fixed because music is a living art.
 It changes with each playing and what Dan chooses to play on a given evening changes as well.
 It is as though the sets have been created new each time just for you.
 A song with banjo, a fiddle tune, a story and perhaps even a bit of dance.
-A friend from town, perhaps a student, Dan’s wife and fellow musician, The Lovely Miss Jennifer; a chat with one of you?
+A friend from in town or one traveling through, perhaps a student, or Dan’s wife and fellow musician, The Lovely Jennifer, a tune or chat with one of you?
 A dance lesson or sing along with all of you joining in.
 How many instruments does he have up there anyway?
 We won’t really know until the evening is over.

 Tonight’s show will be in two sets.
 The first about 50 minutes to an hour and the second, well it is usually less than the first set but we’ll see.
 We do hope you can stay till the end.